al-af/AF-Flutter-Sample-App/README.md

 # 🚀 AppsFlyer SDK Sample App for Flutter 📱📱
-This is a sample Flutter app that demonstrates the integration of the AppsFlyer SDK.
-The app is using version 6.9.3 of the SDK.
+This is a sample Flutter app that demonstrates the integration of the AppsFlyer SDK. <br>
+The app is using version 6.9.3 of the SDK. <br>
-Sample app packageName is com.appsflyer.sdk.support.flutter.demo.af_flutter_sample_app
+Sample app packageName is com.appsflyer.sdk.support.flutter.demo.af_flutter_sample_app <br>

 ## 🎁 Features 🎉🎉